crmartella/WorldHappinessReportMSUBootcamp/README.md

 ### Variable Definitions

 - **Life Ladder (Happiness Score)**
-: Happiness ranking on a scale of 0 to 10.
+: Happiness ranking on a scale of 0 (saddest) to 10 (happiest).
 - **Country Name**
-: Name of the country
 - **Regional Indicator**
-: Region in which the country is located
+: Region in which the country is located.
 - **Log GDP Per Capita**
-: The wealth of the country.
+: The wealth of individuals in a country.
 - **Social Support**
 : A value that indicates how many people have family and friends that they can rely on in times of trouble.
 - **Healthy Life Expectancy At Birth**